pivotal/docs-tap/authn-authz/binding.hbs.md

     * `DEVELOPER-NAMESPACE` is the namespace that the developers access should be scoped to

-To simplify the management of user to role membership, you may wish to bind a group to a role and manage group membership in an enteprise identity provider.
+To simplify the management of user to role membership, you may wish to bind a group to a role in Kubernetes and manage a users group membership in an enteprise identity provider.
 For an example of how to do this for Azure AD, see [Integrate your Azure Active Directory](./azure-ad.hbs.md).
 As a basic example, if you wanted to add the group "developers" to the app-editor role, you could use the following:

     ```console
     kubectl apply -n DEVELOPER_NAMESPACE -f - << EOF